State Guide

 Searching by name and city

 In Connecticut, knowing the city helps but you also need to know the town.
 For most cities, the city and town share the same name — Hartford, Bridgeport, New Haven, and Stamford are all coextensive with their towns.
 But many Connecticut addresses use the name of a nearby large city as a postal designation when the property is actually in a smaller adjacent town.
-A street-level address check against the Connecticut town boundary maps is often necessary before pulling up the correct town clerk's records.
 Once the town is confirmed, the eCourt portal covers court records and the town clerk covers property and vital records.

 Checking court records

-Connecticut's eCourt portal at jud.ct.gov is the most accessible entry point for Superior Court case records statewide.
-Search by name across all judicial districts without needing to know the specific courthouse first.
-For GA court records covering misdemeanors and traffic matters, the eCourt portal has expanded coverage in recent years but may still require direct contact with the relevant courthouse in some districts.
-See our court record search guide for context on how Connecticut's unified Superior Court structure fits into the broader national framework.
+Connecticut's eCourt portal at jud.ct.gov allows name-based searches across all judicial districts without needing to know the specific courthouse first.
+For GA court records covering misdemeanors and traffic matters, direct courthouse contact may still be required in some districts.
+See our court record search guide for more context.

 Searching when the town is unknown